mike-rambil/Advanced-Git/README.md

 error: failed to push some refs to 'github.com:username/repo.git' In the second case, you would need to fetch the latest changes with git pull or git fetch, incorporate them into your branch, and then try the push again.

-When to Use It:
+When to Use It
 After Rewriting History: Use it when you've rewritten commit history (rebasing, squashing, amending) and need to push those changes safely.
 Collaborative Environments: It's particularly useful in a team setting to avoid accidentally overwriting others' work.
-When Not to Use It:
+When Not to Use It
 Public Repos: If you're working on a public repository or branch that many people rely on, you should be extremely cautious with any form of force-pushing.
 Simple Changes: If you didn't rewrite history and just want to push regular changes, there's no need for force pushing.
 This command strikes a good balance between safety and necessity when you need to make sure your changes are pushed without losing others' contributions.
 ## Repository Management

 - `git init --bare`: Initialize a bare repository, typically used for remote repositories.